alpha1979/LaravelApiWithVueJS/README.md

 <li>Use basic Laravel resource controllers with default methods – index, create, store etc.</li>
 <li>Use Laravel’s paginaXon for outputing Movie list, 10 entries per page</li>
+<li>Carried Out All the test on Postman application url for testing  http://localhost:8000/api/movies
+ get, post need to pass json value of title and quote, put request for update need to insert param Key= type and value = upvote or downvote , get /{id} for single item , and delete </li>
 <li>Carried Out Laravel Feature Test to check if the api routes are working properly, if the field is missing than throw error</li>
+## front end
+<li> USed Vue js for front end to consume api data </li>
+<li> 3 componets made addmovieform , listmoviesview , listmovieview for sigle movie </li>
+<li> axios library is being used to fetch and send data to server </li>
 </ul>

 ## To use this App